setu-parekh/quick-note-ios-application/README.md

 # quick-note-ios-application
-An iOS application to create, delete and prioritize the notes
+An iOS application to create, delete, update and prioritize (favorite / star) the notes.

 ## Summary
 * [Introduction & General Information](#introduction--general-information)